FAQ

 HOWEVER (again) there are rush options.

-If you need your gown just a little bit quicker than 6 months, you should have your stylist check to see if there are any rush options for the gown you love or if it is a “quick ship” gown which just means it is a gown that is created quicker than others.
+If you need your gown just a little bit quicker than 6 months, your stylist will check to see if there are any rush options for the gown you are interestd in, or if it is a “quick ship” gown which just means it is a gown that is created quicker than others.

 If you need your gown a LOT sooner than 6 months (procrastination happens to the best of us, or you might be a bride who bought a gown online, decided you hated it, and now need a bridal gown ASAP), there are “in-stock” options.

-Either your stylist can discuss possibly selling you a gown off the rack, or your favorite gown may be in stock at the designer’s headquarters already (some popular gowns are kept in stock due to many brides who wait to order their gown or have emergencies).
+Either your stylist can discuss possibly selling you a gown off the rack, or a particular gown may be in stock at the designer’s headquarters already (most designers keep an abundance of their most popular gowns in produciton without orders, so there ends up being some in stock for closer wedding dates).

 There are many ways that Lorien can get your gown for you in time, so don’t stress about it.
 That’s our job!

-Appointments are 90 minutes long (with a little bit of wiggle room if need be).
+Appointments are up to 90 minutes long (with a little bit of wiggle room if need be).

-You are allowed to bring up to 6 guests with you, but we suggest, if bringing that many people, that you talk to your guests and make sure that everyone is on the same page (like who's opinion is most important, who is paying for the gown, etc.) so that there's no conflict during your appointment.
+You are allowed to bring up to 4 guests with you, and we suggest that you talk to your guests, and make sure that everyone is on the same page (like whose opinion is most important, who is paying for the gown, etc.) so that there's no conflict during your appointment.

 It doesn't happen a lot, but some appointments can be derailed if there's too many people with different views on what the bride "should" be wearing/paying/etc.